paulghaddad/baby_site/src/pages/activities-3-4-months/index.md

 Want to get baby some practice using their hands?
 Give these ideas a try.

 Put a cloth, like a washcloth, on baby’s foot, and he’ll work hard to pull it off.
-Once he’s mastered this, you do the same game with a small oven mit: stick the mit on his foot and baby will pull it off.
+Once he’s mastered this, you do the same game with a small oven mitt: stick the mitt on his foot and baby will pull it off.

 You can play similar games using baby’s hands.
 Put a cloth on baby’s hand, and he’ll pull it off.
-Then, try a sock or a small oven mit.
+Then, try a sock or a small oven mitt.

 **Suggested Items**: